rfangit/conservative_pinn_speed_test/README.md

 <img align="middle" src="./figs/dense_256_losses.png" width="666" />
 </p>

-**NOTE**: Still in progress!
-All the code + results are here, but I will be cleaning up this readme and the file structure a little over this week.

 Code repository + results for experiments on a neural network with a built-in bias to produce conservative vector fields.
 The purpose of these experiments was to determine if such neural networks will train faster than a baseline neural network thanks to their inductive bias.

 Unlike past results, these experiments focus on the regime where the dimension of the problem is very high, and we find small improvements in the training speed compared to the baseline for problems with dimension $d \geq 8$.